cmzou/diffpriv/py_tf_yyz/preprocessing/README.md

 The goal of the machine learning model is to predict whether or not an applicant will be get a loan.
 Thus, the applications that are ended prematurely (before the financial institution can make a decision) are deleted.
 Specifically, we remove rows where `action_taken_name` is 'withdrawn', 'closed', or pertaining to 'preapproval'.

-We also take out the records with HOEPA loans, which constitue less than 0.01% of `nc` (46 out of 464109 rows).
+We also take out the records with HOEPA loans, which constitute only about 0.01% (235 out of 1,619,698 rows) of the dataset.

 Therefore, we can assume for now that deleting these rows will not have a significant impact on the prediction model.